 Continue the directions at §12.

 Keep ahead on the permissive path and follow it for a further 1 km, through a copse and along the hillside again.
 Eventually turn left at a T-junction with a bridleway and follow it over the railway to Park Farm.
-Turn half-right onto a bridleway going along the north side of Deerleap Wood to White Down Lane.
-Cross over and continue on the bridleway into Abinger Roughs.
+Turn half-right onto a bridleway going along the north side of Deerleap Wood, then across White Down Lane into Abinger Roughs.
+For a straightforward route you could simply stay on the main bridleway for 1 km, but the suggested route follows some NT permissive paths through the grassland and mixed woodland off to the left before returning to the bridleway.
+At a major path junction fork left onto a bridleway heading south-west out of the Roughs.

 For the Long Walk continue on the permissive path.
 In 200m go through a gate and follow the track as it turns left and right through a copse, then back through another gate onto the open hillside again.
 In 600m the track bends right and meets a public bridleway where you finally leave the “Walk the Chalk” route: ignore the green waymarker pointing sharply right uphill and turn left onto the bridleway, which swings all the way round to the left in a tight curve as it descends.

-You could also take an unmarked path down through the trees on the left just before this junction; this short cut simply cuts off a corner and soon joins the bridleway lower down.
+You could also take an unmarked path down through the trees on the left just before this junction; this simply cuts off a corner and joins the bridleway lower down.

 Either way, follow the bridleway out through a wooden gate onto farmland.
 Continue on a farm track down the left-hand edge of the field and then over the railway line on a wide bridge, towards the buildings of Park Farm.
 Alongside the large farmhouse the track comes to a major path junction where you turn half-right onto a bridleway going past some old barns towards a wood, now on Cycle Route 22 (CR 22).